-You can configure Org-mode to link any occurrences of certain target names in normal text.
+Org-mode can automatically turn any occurrences of certain target names in normal text into a link.
 So without explicitly creating a link, the text connects to the target radioing its position.
 Radio targets are enclosed by triple angular brackets.
-For example, a target '<<My Target>>>' causes each occurrence of 'my target' in normal text to become activated as a link.
+For example, a target '<<<My Target>>>' causes each occurrence of 'my target' in normal text to become activated as a link.
 The Org-mode file is scanned automatically for radio targets only when the file is first loaded into Emacs.
 To update the target list during editing, press C-c C-c with the cursor on or at a target.